DemonTPx/midi-dbus-controller/README.md

 ### Features

 - Control spotify using the previous, next, stop and play buttons
+- Show "Spotify" and the album track number in the segment display
 - Show artist and track title in the LCD screen
-- Show "Spotify" and the album track number in the segment display
+- The LED knob scrolls the text on the LCD screen
 - Link the fader to the volume using pulseaudio

 ### Notes